billwear/maas-rad/interactive-search.md

 <h4 id="heading--filter-properties">Filter properties</h4>

-In addition to the major filtering categories available in the Filter dropdown menu, the following machine properties are available as filters:
+In addition to the major filtering categories available in the Filter drop-down menu, the following machine properties are available as filters:

 -   architecture
 -   cores